 In partnership with the Arkansas Historic Preservation Program and the Arkansas Humanities Council, ninth through 12th grade students may compete for the Arkansas Historic Places Student Film Prize, which honors student documentaries about any historic site in the state.
 Films must focus on a site in Arkansas that is at least 50 or more years old.
 Films are awarded prizes based on geographical location of the subject matter – the Ozarks, the Ouachitas, the Arkansas River Valley, the Timberlands and the Delta.
 Winners in each of these categories will receive $100.
 One overall prize winner selected from the five category winners will receive $200.

-Entry categories for AETN and the THEA Foundation scholarships include, but are not limited to:
+Entry categories include, but are not limited to:

 Anyone interested in submitting films should visit aetn.org/studentselects for complete rules, to submit entries electronically and to download entry forms for mailed entries.
 Past entries may also be viewed online.
 Additional information may be obtained by contacting Casey Sanders at 501-682-4190 or firstname.lastname@example.org.

-AETN will also host a youth filmmaking workshop and screening of student films at the LRFF and HSDFF.
+AETN will host youth filmmaking workshops and screenings of student films at the LRFF and HSDFF in 2015.

-AETN “Student Selects” partners include THEA Foundation, Arkansas Film Commission LRFF, HSDFF and Arkansas Motion Picture Institute.
+AETN "Student Selects" partners include THEA Foundation, the Arkansas Humanities Council, Arkansas Film Commission LRFF, HSDFF and Arkansas Motion Picture Institute.

 The THEA Foundation is a nonprofit, public foundation founded in 2001 by the parents of Thea Kay Leopoulos, Linda and Paul David Leopoulos.
 The founders and board of directors have adopted the mission of carrying Thea's legacy forward through advocating the importance of art in the development of youth through educational and promotional activities and to encourage individual participation in art through scholarship, partnership and other programs.